simonhaenisch/prettier-plugin-organize-imports/readme.md

 Version `2.1.0` adds support for Vue.js (`.vue` files).

 Version `2.0.0` adds support for the parsers `babel` (i. e.
 JavaScript) and `babel-ts` which are only available since Prettier v2 (and thus the peer dependency has received a major bump).

-## Rationale/Disclaimer

-This plugin acts outside of [Prettier's scope](https://prettier.io/docs/en/rationale#what-prettier-is-_not_-concerned-about) because _"Prettier only prints code.
-It does not transform it."_, and technically sorting is a code transformation because it changes the AST (this plugin even removes code, i. e. unused imports).
-In my opinion however, the import statements are not _really_ part of the code, they are merely directives that instruct the module system where to find the code (only true as long as your imports are side-effects free regarding the global scope, i. e. import order doesn't matter), comparable with `using` directives in C# or `#include` preprocessing directives in C. Therefore the practical benefits outweigh sticking with the philosophy in this case.

 ## License